ghiculescu/select_weekday/README.md

 #select_weekday

-A &lt;select> tag for days of the week, plus some convenience methods for handling weekdays.
+A &lt;select> tag for easily picking a day of the week, plus some convenience methods for handling weekdays throughout your code.

 ## Installation